laurajunco/angular/README.md

 ### 5. Getting Access to the Template and Document Object Model (DOM) with the @ViewChild Component

 - with the decorator `@ViewChild('selector')` we get access to DOM elements in our typeScript code.
+- Don't use for changing info in the elements!

+### 6. Projecting Content into Components with ng-content

+- Everything placed inside the html tags of a component is lost by default
+- `<ng-content> </ng-content>` serves as a hook so angular replaces it with the content placed inside the tags of a component